Emerson1337/CanIGetHome/readme.md

 Firstly, you should know the mi band 6 don’t make all work, actually my phone and an API made by me do all work.

-Ok… Right… The first question I had when I decided to do this automatization it’s how can I get prices uber from a place to another place.
+Ok… Right… The first question I had when I decided to do this automatization it’s how can I get uber ride estimate from a place to another place.
 Like, how can I access this info?
 How can I pass my localization pickup and where I wish drop off?
 And there I thought about web scraping to do that work.
 Ok, I’m lying if I told you it was my first thought.
 Actually I was searching about Uber API and I didn’t find anything very clear.
 So when I was sad about the idea, I thought to made a web scraping.

 With a web scraping you can build any application you want.
 So I decided to look some Uber web application requests usually do and it was there where I found the sweet route called “graphql” who made requests sending my pick up localization and my drop off localization with an authentication cookie.
 Well, if I can do this request from an API that means I can do what I wish to do.
 Great no?